 Please take the time to carefully read the following information.
-If any information is unclear, please email the Online Therapy Unit at Online.Therapy.User@uregina.ca for clarification.
-You may also phone 306-337-3331.
+If any information is unclear, please email Online.Therapy.User@uregina.ca or phone 306-337-3331.

 Purpose of the Screening: The purpose of the screening is to assess your present concerns and determine whether you are eligible for one of the Online Therapy courses and one of the associated research studies.

-Overview of Online Therapy: Our Online Therapy Courses are designed to assist clients with managing symptoms of depression and/or anxiety.
-The courses provide education on depression and anxiety and also discuss cognitive, behavioural and physical strategies for managing symptoms.
+Overview of Online Therapy: Our Online Therapy Courses are designed to assist clients with managing symptoms of depression, anxiety, alcohol misuse, pain, and chronic health conditions.
+The courses discuss cognitive, behavioural and physical strategies for managing symptoms.
 The courses are short-term and typically require clients to review the materials presented online on a weekly basis as well as to practice skills that are taught in the courses.
-During the Online Therapy courses, clients have brief contact with a therapist or guide.
-The purpose of the therapist or guide is to provide support, assist with understanding materials presented and encourage the process of making changes.
-All clients who receive Online Therapy from us are asked to complete brief questionnaires before, during and after participating in the courses in order to help us evaluate Online Therapy.
-Online therapy sessions take approximately 1-2 hours of a participant’s time per week, with additional self-learning assignments that can take another 1 hour.
-The screening takes approximately 30 minutes.
-The weekly questionnaires take 5 minutes.
+During some but not all Online Therapy courses, clients have brief contact with a health educator.
+The purpose of the health educator is to provide support and encouragement and assist with understanding materials.
+Online therapy sessions take approximately 1-2 hours of a participant’s time per week, with additional self-learning assignments that that often take another hour or more.
+All clients who receive Online Therapy from us are also asked to complete questionnaires before, during and after participating in the courses in order to help us evaluate Online Therapy.
+These questionnaires typically take about 20-30 minutes.

 Format of the Screening